Lepton Flavour Symmetries: Symmetries: general considerations

 \subsection{The role of $\mathbf{CP}$}

 In the previous Section, we have considered flavour groups commuting with the proper Poincar\'e group and with gauge transformations.
-Let us now relax this hypothesis.
+We now relax this hypothesis.
 We want to argue that, under mild hypotheses, parity-like transformations are the only possible alternative.
 Indeed, by the Coleman-Mandula theorem \cite{Coleman:1967ad}, any symmetry of the scattering matrix should provide an automorphism of the Poincar\'e algebra.
-Up to Poincar\'e transformations, i.e.\ changes of reference frame, there are only two independent non-trivial automorphisms: parity and time-reversal.
+Up to Poincar\'e transformations, i.e.\ changes of reference frame, and dilatations, which require the theory to be conformally invariant in the symmetric limit, there are only two independent non-trivial automorphisms: parity and time-reversal.
 The action of both on the Poincar\'e algebra is involutive: it squares to the identity.
 Dilatations are only allowed if the theory is scale-invariant to begin with, which is not a case we are interested in.
 Because of the CPT theorem, it suffices to consider parity-like automorphisms.

 Consider now the action of such symmetry on the whole collection of matter fields, bosonic and fermionic, including conjugates, denoted by $\Phi_i$:

 where $(x_P)_\mu=x^\mu$.
 It follows that left-handed Weyl spinors $f_a$ transform into right-handed ones: $f_a \to X_{ab} \bar f_b$.\footnote{More precisely, the full CP transformation on Weyl spinors reads: $f_a \to X_{ab} (\epsilon f^\dagger_b)$.} While the action of this symmetry on the Poincar\'e algebra is involutive, it does not have to be involutive on the fields $\Phi_i (x)$ and, in general $X X^*$ corresponds to a standard flavour transformation, not necessarily equal to the identity.
 Additional conditions hold in a gauge theory, where a gauge group $G_g$ acts on the fields $\Phi_i$ through its unitary representation $\rho_{ij}(g)$.
 In order for the parity-like transformation to be consistent, equivalent field configurations (related by gauge transformations) should be transformed by the parity-like action into equivalent field transformations.
 Moreover, the gauge interactions should be invariant.
 The two previous requirements leads to the following two consistency conditions~\cite{Grimus:1995zi}. \begin{itemize} \item There must exist an automorphism $g\in G_g \to g' \in G_g$ such that